“Bishop” of Sea Bright

 My physician-father had his share of “famous patients.”
 Including one reputed New Jersey mobster boss, who when asked by dad what would happen if he owed him a lot of money and couldn’t repay, replied, “Well doc, we wouldn’t hurt you, but we know where you family is.”

 Bishop liked to delve into history with his writing.
-He authored the first popular book (other than The Bible) on the subject of Jesus Christ’s death.
-His 1957 bestseller, The Day Christ Died, is a quick reading, 272-page tome.
-It’s a historic, not religious, account of that fateful, 24-hour time period culminating on April 7, 30 AD.
+He authored the first best-seller (other than The Bible) on the death of Jesus Christ.
+His 1957 bestseller, The Day Christ Died, is a quick reading, 272-page story.
+It’s a historic — not a religious — account of that fateful, 24-hour time period culminating on April 7, 30 AD.
 Bishop’s “hour-by-hour, you-are-there” delivery style was then unique in publishing.
+Bishop followed with more bestsellers: The Day Christ Was Born, The Birth of the United States, The Day Kennedy Was Shot, The Days of Martin Luther King, Jr, and The Day Lincoln Was Shot.

-Other Bishop bestsellers included The Day Christ Was Born, The Birth of the United States, The Day Kennedy Was Shot, The Days of Martin Luther King, Jr, and The Day Lincoln Was Shot.
-The book on President Lincoln’s assassination, researched for 25 years and published in 1955, was the one that made him wealthy and famous my dad told me.
-While Bishop grew to be a very rich author (21 books in total), it still doesn’t match the fortune that Bill O’Reilly has made with his “Killing” series of books on Lincoln, Kennedy, Christ, Patton and others.
+The book on President Lincoln’s assassination, published in 1955 after 25 years of research, was the one that made him rich and famous (and paid for his Sea Bright house).
+While Bishop grew to be a wealthy author (penning 21 books in total) it still doesn’t match the fortune that Bill O’Reilly has made with his “Killing” series of books on Lincoln, Kennedy, Christ, Patton and others.
+The O’Reilly books — combining historical research with dramatic storytelling — are popular with casual readers and history enthusiasts too.

 “The natural beauty of Sea Bright will always be attractive.”